c4dm/c4dmpoole/input/20thanniversary/index.md

 Concert (22nd June)
 -------

-A night of diverse musical and innovation!
+A night of diverse music and innovation!

 7pm - 10pm Foyer of the Graduate Centre, QMUL